oqx/apollo/readme.md

 ## Front End

-Webpack is installed in `/static`. `cd` into `/static`, to view and edit files.
-To bundle, type `npm run bundle`.
-Assets will be placed into a `/dist` directory, and in the root Django directory, run `python manage.py collectstatic`.
+Webpack & NPM are installed in `/static`.

+1. `cd` into `/static` to view and edit files Type `npm install` to install packages.

+2. Bundle by typing `npm run bundle`.
+Assets will be placed into a `/dist` directory.

+3. In the root project directory, run `python manage.py collectstatic`.
 That'll place all assets in an `/assets` directory in root.

 ## TODO